26 FAQs about issuing and transferring private company shares.

 Additional rights or restrictions can be attached to different classes of shares.
 For example, shares used in employee incentive schemes may not be transferable until a certain date, or may become forfeit if specified targets are not met.

-6. What are the advantages and disadvantages of issuing different kinds of shares?
+6. What are the advantages and disadvantages of issuing different kinds of private company shares?

 Companies typically choose to issue ordinary, voting shares as their primary source of share capital.
 Ordinary shares are the most attractive to founding shareholders and investors seeking high returns, as they offer the greatest potential return and potentially some control over the company.
 Because ordinary shares rank last for repayment, issuing ordinary shares can also make it easier to borrow money.